-Closed-beam X-ray equipment-A system in which the beam path cannot be entered by any part of the body during normal operation.
+Closed-beam radiation-producing device-A device in which the beam path cannot be entered by any part of the body during normal operation.

 Cold-cathode gas discharge tube-An electronic device in which electron flow is produced and sustained by ionization of contained gas atoms and ion bombardment of the cathode.